Correlation Between Palo Alto and Amdocs

 Weak

 Over the last 90 days Palo Alto Networks has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of fairly stable basic indicators, Palo Alto is not utilizing all of its potentials.
-The current stock price fuss, may contribute to near-short-term losses for the sophisticated investors.
+In spite of latest weak performance, the Stock's basic indicators remain stable and the latest fuss on Wall Street may also be a sign of long-term gains for the venture sophisticated investors.

 Amdocs